ubccr/xdmod/docs/upgrade.md

 New fields have been added to the `resources.json` and `resource_specs.json` files to support the new `Resource Specifications` realm.

-The `resources.json` file include a new field `resource_allocation_type`.
+The `resources.json` file includes a new field `resource_allocation_type`.
 The `resource_allocation_type` field indicates how this resource is allocated to users, such as by CPU, GPU or Node.
 The upgrade process will default this value to `CPU`.
-After the upgrade process is complete, you can change this value to other acceptable value.
+After the upgrade process is complete, you can change this value to another acceptable value.
 The list of acceptable values is listed in the [Configuration Guide](configuration.md).

-The `resource_specs.json` file adds new files to specify information about GPU's inlcuded in a system.
+The `resource_specs.json` file adds new fields to specify information about GPUs included in a system.
 Below is an example of the new format, which includes the new GPU fields.

 ```json
 [